I’m gonna discuss a little bit about what causes the spacing in your teeth(Gap Teeth) and then how we can fix it.

 There are a couple of different methods that we use to do that.

-It depends on how the teeth are fit together and how huge the space is.
+It depends on how the teeth fit together and the space’s size.

 3. Sometimes, because of the way the top teeth and the bottom teeth come together, if there isn’t a lot of overbites there and you do have a lot of spacing, you will need lower braces even if your lower teeth are completely straight.